maptiler/maptiler-sdk-js/readme.md

 Read more about bounded static maps on our official [API documentation](https://docs.maptiler.com/cloud/api/static-maps/#bounds-based-image).

 ### Automatic static maps
 As we have seen with centered and bounded maps, providing all the parameters is nice but can be cumbersome for the simplest use cases.
-This is why MapTiler Cloud also provides static maps that fits automatically whatever you need to place inside: path or markers.
+This is why MapTiler Cloud also provides static maps that fit automatically whatever you need to place inside: path or markers.

 In the following example, we are going to load a cycling track recorded by one of our team members in Montreal, Canada.
 The track, originally a GPX file, was pushed to MapTiler Data and is now made available as a GeoJSON: